David Laird: The Indian Act

 In 1876, David Laird, as Minister of the Interior in the Mackenzie government, oversaw the creation of the Indian Act.
 This legislation consolidated previous Indian legislation.
 It viewed Indians as children of the State:

 Our Indian legislation generally rests on the principle, that the aboriginal peoples are to be kept in a condition of tutelage and treated as wards or children of the State. ...the true interests of the aborigines and of the State alike require that every effort should be made to aid the Red man in lifting himself out of his condition of tutelage and dependence, and that is clearly our wisdom and our duty, through education and every other means, to prepare him for a higher civilization by encouraging him to assume the privileges and responsibilities of full citizenship.

 Later years

-Laird later moved back west to Manitoba and became president of the Manitoba Historical and Scientific Society from 1903 to 1904.
-Twenty years after his first task to work with the Plains Indians, he was appointed Indian Commissioner of the Northwest Territories, Manitoba, and Keewatin, and held that position until his death.
+Laird later moved back west to Manitoba.
+Twenty years after his first task to work with Plains Indigenous peoples, he was appointed Indian Commissioner of Manitoba, Keewatin and North-West Territories in 1898, and held that position until his death.
 After 1909 he also became an advisor for the Department of Indian Affairs.

-As Indian Commissioner for Manitoba and the North-west Territories, Laird offered a strongly worded negative opinion to the debate of establishing Treaty 8 in Northern Saskatchewan.
+As Indian Commissioner for Manitoba and the North-West Territories, Laird offered a strongly worded negative opinion to the debate of establishing Treaty 8 in Northern Saskatchewan.
 He said: